RestAuth/server/doc/migrate/import-format.rst

 * **password** is either a string representing the cleartext password or a dictionary with three key/value pairs: **algorithm**, **salt** and **hash**.
 In the latter case, this must of course be something that is supported by your Django installation.

   If the service already exists, passwords won't be overwritten unless you give the **-**\ **-overwrite-passwords** parameter.

 * **hosts** is a list of strings containing one or more hostnames that this service would connect from.

   If the service already exists, hosts will be added to this service.

-Both elements are optional and can also be configured by the :doc:`/restauth-service` script.
+Both elements are optional and can also be configured by the |bin-restauth-service-doc| script.

 Example::

     {
         'services': {
             "example.at": {},